siyasathaye/power-outage-analysis/README.md

 ## Hypothesis Testing
 #### **Research question:**
-Do outages caused by severe weather last longer, on average, than outages that caused by reasons other than severe weather?
+Do outages caused by severe weather last longer, on average, than outages that are caused by reasons other than severe weather?

 ### Hypotheses